akib-islam-coder/leetcodesolutions/README.md

 Porbelm 1732- Find the Highest Altitude
 Problem 1773- Count Items Matching a Rule <br />
 Problem 1816- Truncate Sentence <br />
+Problem 1827- Minimum Operations to Make the Array Increasing <br />
 Problem 1832- Check if the Sentence Is Pangram <br />
 Problem 1844- Replace All Digits with Characters <br />
 Problem 1859- Sorting the Sentence <br />